104H/dyadicdecisionmaking/dataanalysis/README.md

 * starting point of the decision variable
 * separation of the decision bounds
 * mean drift rate
-* drift criterion (a stimulus-independent constant added to the mean drift), cf. Ratcliff and McKoon (2008)
+* drift criterion (a stimulus-independent constant added to the mean drift), cf. Ratcliff and McKoon (2008).
+Note: Urai et al. 2019 call this parameter "drift bias."

-Let drift bias, starting point bias or both to vary as a function of previous choice (made either by oneself or by the second participant)
+Let drift criterion (drift bias), starting point bias or both to vary as a function of previous choice (made either by oneself or by the second participant)

 ## References
 * Urai et al. eLife 2019.
 DOI: <https://doi.org/10.7554/eLife.46331>